 2004: U2 topped the UK chart with “Vertigo,” the lead single from the band’s eleventh studio album, How to Dismantle an Atomic Bomb.
 In the US, the song peaked at #31.

-Curly Putman Jr., country songwriter known for his biggest success, “Green, Green Grass of Home,” was born in Princeton, AL in 1930.
+Curly Putman Jr., Nashville-based songwriter known for his biggest success, “Green, Green Grass of Home,” was born in Princeton, AL in 1930.

 Dr. John, singer, songwriter, actor, pianist, guitarist, and session musician, was born Malcolm John Rebennack in New Orleans, LA in 1940.

-Norman Greenbaum, singer-songwriter, was born in Malden, MA in 1942.
+Norman Greenbaum, singer-songwriter best known for his 1970 hit single “Spirit In The Sky,” was born in Malden, MA in 1942.

-Danny McBride, singer-songwriter and lead guitarist of Sha Na Na, was born in Somerville, MA in 1945.
+Danny McBride, singer-songwriter and lead guitarist for Sha Na Na, was born in Somerville, MA in 1945.

 Duane Allman, session musician, lead guitarist and co-founder of the Allman Brothers Band, and member of Derek and the Dominoes, was born Howard Duane Allman in Nashville, TN in 1946.